apache/flink/docs/dev/table/types.md

 <span class="label label-danger">Attention</span> Please note that physical hints are usually only required if the
 API is extended.
 Users of predefined sources/sinks/functions do not need to define such hints.
 Hints within a table program (e.g. `field.cast(TIMESTAMP(3).bridgedTo(Timestamp.class))`) are ignored.

+<span class="label label-danger">Attention</span> Please note that physical hints are currently not supported in the Python Table API.

 Planner Compatibility
 ---------------------